yihongWen/english_env_everyday/2022/week_25.md

 ​	“I admire you,” said the little prince, shrugging his shoulders slightly, “but what is there in that to interest you so much?”
 And the little prince went away.

 ​	 “The grown-ups are certainly very odd,” he said to himself, as he continued on his journey.

+## 06-18:

+​	The next planet was inhabited by a **tippler（酒鬼）**.
+This was a very short visit, but it **plunged（突然陷入）** the little prince into deep **dejection（沮丧）**.
+“What are you doing there?” he said to the tippler, whom he found settled down in silence before a collection of empty bottles and also a collection of full bottles.

+​	“I am drinking,” replied the tippler, with a **lugubrious（悲惨的）** air.
+“Why are you drinking?” demanded the little prince.
+“So that I may forget,” replied the tippler.
+“Forget what?” inquired the little prince, who already was sorry for him.
+“Forget that I am ashamed,” the tippler **confessed（坦白的、认罪的）**, hanging his head.
+“Ashamed of what?” insisted the little prince, who wanted to help him.
+“Ashamed of drinking!”
+The tippler brought his speech to an end, and shut himself up in an **impregnable（坚固的）** silence.
+And the little prince went away, puzzled.
+“The grown-ups are certainly very, very odd,” he said to himself, as he continued on his journey.